csbhr/FFHQ-UV/README.md

 ## Updates
+[2022-12-16] The OneDrive download link is available.
+[2022-12-16] The AWS CloudFront download link is offline.
 [2022-12-06] The script for generating face images from latent codes is available.
 [2022-12-02] The latent codes and attributes of the multi-view normalized face images are available.
 [2022-12-02] The FFHQ-UV-Interpolate dataset is available.